rotem081/Gershoni-lab/Regression analysis/README.md

 In this repository we arranged the procedure we used to predict fertility effects from measured sperm quality parameters.

 In this part the sperm quality parameters that were measured by Flow-cytometry, were used to assess the correlation with fertility traits.
-This relationship was analyzed by multiple regression with partial least squares (PLSs).
+This relationship was analysed by multiple regression with partial least squares (PLSs).

 In the PLSs method, the measured effect value was compared to the predicted effect value, which is the linear sum of the parameters, each multiplied by a coefficient.
 The distance between the measured and predicted values is calculated using least square function.